barbarer/py4e-int/_sources/files/csv-file-group.rst

 Comma-Separated Values (CSV) Files with a Header Row
 =======================================================

-Here is another sample example CSV file.
+Click on the "Show" button to see another sample example CSV file.
 It contains the number of passengers (in thousands) for transatlantic air travel for each month for the years 1958 to 1960.
 The first row is a header that explains the data: "Month", "1958", "1959", "1960".
-The second row starts with a three letter abbreation for the month followed by the number of passengers (in thousands) for 1958, then 1959, and then 1960:  "JAN",  340,  360,  417.
+The second row starts with a three letter abbreation for the month followed by the number of passengers (in thousands) for 1958, then 1959, and then 1960 such as:  "JAN",  340,  360,  417.
 The data is from https://people.sc.fsu.edu/~jburkardt/data/csv/csv.html.

 .. reveal:: airtravel.csv